catamphetamine/javascript-time-ago/README.md

 Localization data described in the above section can be further customized, for example, supporting `long` and `short` formats.
 Refer to [`locales/en.js`](https://github.com/catamphetamine/javascript-time-ago/blob/master/locales/en.js) for an example.

-Built-in localization data is presented in different variants.
-Example:
+Built-in localization data is presented in different variants:

 ```js
 import english from 'javascript-time-ago/locales/en'